Import / Export for Web

 Importing Files

-Before importing, make sure your file adheres to the file requirements for the file type that you are importing.
-You can find these requirements in the page for that file format.
+Before importing, ensure your file adheres to the file requirements for the file type you are importing.
+You can find these requirements on the page for that file format.

 Navigate to the File Import / Export: Import tab in your dashboard.